pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

     - `global.postgresqlPassword`: Password to your postgreSQL.
     - `pachd.enterpriseServerToken`: Provide this token when installing a cluster that is under an Enterprise Server's umbrella.

-Those configuration values can be provided to Pachyderm in various ways:
+Those configuration values can be provided to MLDM in various ways:

 - A - [**Hard-coded in your values.yaml**](#a-provide-credentials-directly-in-your-valuesyaml)
 - B - In a secret, by [**referencing a secret name in your values.yaml**](#b-use-secrets)